mzattera/v4j/docs/005/index.md

 #### Rare Characters

-Some EVA characters seldom appear in the original interlinear transliteration[{4}](#Note4), end even less frequently in the concordance version used, where they appear mostly as single characters, as shown in the table below (which also considers "unreadable" tokens).
+Some EVA characters seldom appear in the original interlinear transliteration [{4}](#Note4), end even less frequently in the concordance version used, where they appear mostly as single characters, as shown in the table below (which also considers "unreadable" tokens).
 For this reason, I decided to ignore these characters and mark them as "unreadable character" for this analysis.